PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-At work I run NixOS on WSL therefore the whole machine part is not required, because this parts managed and configured by the host windows system.
-On the other hand the installation on WSL requires it's own specific config and setup of VNC.
+At work, I run NixOS on WSL, so the entire machine part is not necessary because it is managed and configured by the host Windows system.
+However, the installation on WSL requires its own specific configuration and setup of VNC.

 <!-- prettier-ignore-start -->
 {% mermaid() %}